cmateu/galstreams/README.md

 -  Angular momentum track in a heliocentric reference frame at rest with respect to the Galactic centre
 -  Summary object for the full library: Uniformly reported stream length, end points and mid-point, heliocentric and Galactocentric mid-pole, track and discovery references and information flag denoting which of the 6D attributes (sky, distance, proper motions and radial velocity) are available in the track object.

-The new library includes 105 stream tracks corresponding to 92 distinct stellar streams (updated as of Jan 2022).
-The procedure use for the track  described in detail XXX-Mateu 2022.
+The new library includes 125 stream tracks corresponding to 97 distinct stellar streams (updated as of March 2022).
+The procedure use for the track  described in detail Mateu 2022.

 ### REQUIREMENTS